 With eBay behind me, we’ve teamed up to share this fabulous recipe…!!
 I always make my cookies in a Kitchen-Aid and still use my original mixer from my wedding!!
 So, when my friend got engaged a few weeks ago, we decided to celebrate by buying her this fabulous Sea Glass colored one!!

 I love shopping at eBay when I’m on the hunt for fun and unique pieces.
 They never let me down!
-They also have a GREAT End-Of-Season Sale going on right now!!!
+They always have great affordable kitchen items!!
 I’ve included my favorites in this post below!!!

 Turtle Creek Lane Crownies